ruizhengu/ICST-2025-Assignment-Projects/README.md

 # Search-based Automated Program Repair as Automated Assessment Tools

-**Definition of a "not runnable tool":** *if the tool can work for reproduction (e.g. can work on Defects4J bugs), then the execution of the tool is correct.
+**Definition of a "not runnable" tool:** *if the tool can work for reproduction (e.g. can work on Defects4J bugs), then the execution of the tool is correct.
 If the tool can not work on the programming assignments in the correct setup, then the tool is not runnable for the programming assignments.*

 ## ARJA